Magic Leap is going mobile. Watch for a deal with a 'major telco' later this year

 A telco partnership hints at Magic Leap being serious about tackling the thorniness of taking mixed reality outdoors.
 By adding a cellular connection, the headset could potentially work outside and on its own, much like a connected smartwatch.

-Abovitz said Magic Leap One is being designed to work best indoors, but the subsequent iteration will be suitable for indoor and outdoor use.
-The company wants "to get indoors right" first, he said.
+Abovitz said Magic Leap One -- ML1 in the company's shorthand -- is being designed to work best indoors, but the subsequent iteration will be suitable for indoor and outdoor use.
+The company wants to "get indoors right" first, he said.

 Abovitz plans to announce battery life capabilities when the product is released.
 It can operate on a battery or plugged into a power source.
 Although you could wear it all day, he's not encouraging anyone to do that.